-Iraq to halt flights to Kurdistan region
+Iraq halts flights to Kurdistan Region

 "We have an international community here, so this is not going to be only against Kurdish people," Irbil airport's director, Talar Faiq Salih, told the BBC on Thursday.

-"We have a big number of refugees that are using this airport, and we are used to be a bridge between Syria and the UN to send the humanitarian aid to those places.
-And we are hosting coalition forces here, so this airport is meant to be for everything," he added.
+She later told reporters that humanitarian, military and diplomatic flights were exempt from the ban.

-However, regional carriers - including Turkish Airlines, EgyptAir and Lebanon's Middle East Airlines - have said they will suspend flights at Baghdad's request.
+However, Lufthansa, Austrian Airlines, Turkish Airlines and other carriers said they would suspend flights at Baghdad's request.

 The KRG also vowed to take legal measures to counter recent decisions by the Iraqi parliament, which on Wednesday asked Mr Abadi to send troops to the oil-rich Kirkuk region and other disputed areas currently controlled by Kurdish forces.